 Lost Library was a project that instantaneously shared, documented, and enacted the age-old act of sharing books while pointing to our contemporary quandary over sharing in a world where, increasingly, licensing supplants ownership, and digital files replace analogue objects.
 Lost Library comprises both the advantages and drawbacks of immateriality, and asks us to consider what is lost as we forgo the heft of so much printed matter.

-- See a selection of Lost Library images here:
+See a selection of Lost Library images @

-- Four archival inkjet prints were made for BIBLIOMANIA, an exhibition curated by Mary Birmingham at the Visual Arts Center of NJ, Oct 7 – Dec 11, 2011.
+Four archival inkjet prints appeared in BIBLIOMANIA, an exhibition curated by Mary Birmingham at the Visual Arts Center of NJ, Oct 7 – Dec 11, 2011.
 EXHIBITION IMAGES – press release / info

 October 7th – December 11th

 Bibliomania examines the myriad ways contemporary artists feature books as the subject of their art.
 A “book” used to be defined as a number of printed or written pages bound together along one edge, protected by covers.
 Today, the concept of the book continues to evolve and expand, most notably in the direction of digital media.

 Interestingly, many contemporary artists are making art about books—photographing them, arranging them, drawing and painting them, dissecting them and making sculptural facsimiles of them—always finding various ways to address the book as subject matter for their work.
 Ironically, while the content of books becomes increasingly more accessible with the advent of electronic readers e-books and digitized books, artists seem to be paying more attention to the book as an object.